What You Need to Know

 The Multnomah County Health Department offers school-based health centers for students at:

-- Cleveland, Franklin, Jefferson, Madison and Roosevelt high schools
+- Cleveland, Franklin, Jefferson, Madison (at Marshall campus) and Roosevelt high schools

 OHSU offers a school-based Student Wellness Center at Benson HS.
 Kaiser Permanente offers a school-based health center for students at Faubion K-8.